bhardwajharsh583/face-recognition-system-using-knn/README.md

 # face-recognition-system-using-knn
-used opencv and knn algo to build this simple face recognition system
+used opencv and knn algo to build this simple face recognition system. also make a data folder to store saved faces.